 Get on the Grid

-The experiments above are examples of just how flexible CSS Grid is and how relatively little code is required to build even intricate layouts.
-Now that you’ve seen what CSS Grid can do, get out there and use it to turn your ideas into something cool.
+The experiments above illustrate just how flexible CSS Grid can be and how relatively little code is required to build intricate layouts.
+So now that you’ve seen what CSS Grid can do, get out there and use it to turn your ideas into something amazing.